Inclusive programs for individuals of all abilities.

 • Do not register for camp until we confirm your support spot

-• Support is only available for a maximum of two weeks per child
+• Support is only available for a maximum of one week per child

 • Registrations for support will be reviewed by the Accessibility and Inclusion team

-Support is available in selected camps at various location throughout the city for children ages 6-12.
+Support is available in selected camps at various location throughout the city for children ages 6 to 12.

 You are welcome to provide external support at any camp throughout the city.